dxw/archivist/README.md

 Bear in mind that we look for it anywhere in the description or topic, including mid-sentence and mid-word, so be sure to use some form of delimeter to avoid false positives.

+### Activity report

+Archivist can be configured to report the actions it took.
+To enable that behaviour, set `ARCHIVIST_REPORT_CHANNEL_ID` to the ID of the channel you want the report to be posted to.